noynaert/act102handouts/07_Images_Colors_Fonts/07_30_Pseudo_Selectors.md

-# 06_60 Pseudo selectors
+# 07_10 Pseudo selectors

+"Pseudo Selectors" refer to the **state** of a selector.

+[W3C information](https://www.w3schools.com/css/css_pseudo_classes.asp)

+## For anchors

 Technically the :hover property may be applied to any element.
 However, it usually is used for anchors and links.

-[W3C information](https://www.w3schools.com/css/css_pseudo_classes.asp)

-## :hover
+### :hover

 Hover applies when the mouse hovers over an element but no button is pressed on the mouse.

-## a:active
+### a:active

 Active applies when the left mouse button is pressed, but before it is released.